CKalitin/ckalitin.github.io/_posts/2025-10-13-managing-technical-teams.md

 ![Image](/assets/images/managing-technical-teams/meme.png){: height="300px" }

 Several years ago I saw the meme above and realized I came to the exact opposite conclusion as most people discussing it.
-I've done [my fair share of complaining about education](https://ckalitin.github.io/idea/2025/04/26/low-leverage-university.html), but the most useful insights from this meme is not to feel sympathy for the child.
+[I've done my share of complaining about education](https://ckalitin.github.io/idea/2025/04/26/low-leverage-university.html), but the most useful insights from this meme is not to feel sympathy for the child.

-The very small number of "smart kids" in that classroom have the potential to go on to do extremely useful things for humanity that will improve all of our lives and allow prosperity long into the future.
-Catering to such students that show promise at doing useful things is far more important than catering to the median student, and I feel far more sympathy for the smart kids being forced to sit in that slow boring classroom - having been one of them - than the students slowing them down.
+The very small number of "smart kids" in that classroom have the potential to go on to do extremely useful things for humanity that will improve all of our lives and allow for prosperity long into the future.
+Catering to such students that show promise at doing useful things is far more important than catering to the median student.
+Having been one of them, I feel far more sympathy for the smart kids being forced to sit in that slow boring classroom than the students slowing them down.

-Catering to the smart kids does not end with education, but it extends to using their abilities to maximum leverage in technical projects.
+Catering to the smart kids does not end with education, but it extends to using their abilities to maximum leverage in humanity's most difficult technical projects.
 This is the focus of this blog post.

 I've spent the past couple of months reading books on some of the early monumental technical projects in human history.
 There are very many common themes between these, especially in how the teams of exceptionally competent engineers were managed.
-The following insights are distilled from these books and my own experiences.
+Many of my insights are distilled from these books, hence this post will be heavy on quotes.

 ### **Small Strong Teams**